Julie Portugal 8 Comments

 ALGARVE: Get started with our Algarve Bucket List, which lists the best things to do in the Algarve and learn how to plan your time with our Algarve Itinerary Planner.
 Learn how to hike the Seven Hanging Valleys Trail, one of the most beautiful walks in Europe.
 Don’t miss our guides to Benagil Cave and the best beaches in the Algarve.
 Find out where to stay in our Algarve Hotel Guide, get a list of the best restaurants in Albufeira, and learn why October is the perfect time to visit the Algarve.

 LISBON: In our Lisbon Bucket List, we list 40 highlights and hidden gems to visit in Lisbon.
-Plan your time with our one day in Lisbon itinerary.
-Here are 14 amazing day trips to take from Lisbon.
-Find the perfect place to stay in our Lisbon Hotel Guide.
+Plan your time with our one day in Lisbon itinerary, our 2 day Lisbon itinerary, and our 3 day Lisbon itnerary.
+Find the perfect place to stay in our Lisbon Hotel Guide and where to eat in our Lisbon Restaurant Guide.
+And here are 14 amazing day trips to take from Lisbon.

 PORTUGAL ITINERARIES: If you are just beginning to plan your Portugal itinerary, take a look at our 10 Day Portugal Itinerary for five different ways to spend 10 days in Portugal.
-We also have a detailed 10 day itinerary that includes Lisbon, Porto, and the Algarve.
+We also have a detailed 10 day itinerary that includes Lisbon, Porto, and the Algarve and a 2 week itinerary that includes the highlights of mainland Portugal.

 TRAVEL PHOTOGRAPHY: For more information about the camera gear we carry, check out our Travel Photography Gear Guide.
 And tips and tricks for taking great photos in our article How to Take Better Photos while Traveling.

-We have TONS more information about Portugal in our Portugal Travel Guide, including Lisbon, Sintra, Porto, the Algarve, and the Douro Valley.
+We have TONS more information about Portugal in our Portugal Travel Guide, including Lisbon, Sintra, Porto, the Algarve, the Douro Valley, and Madeira.

 Algar Seco Algarve Portugal